alerque/libertinus/documentation/Design-Guidelines.md

 ### Spacing and tracking
 ![Spacing of letters has to base on optical assessment and has to correspond with the counter space](figures/spacing.png) Well, you have drawn a wonderful glyph and now you think that the work is done?
 Wrong!
 The spacing and finding the right tracking of a glyph is one of the major tasks.
 You have to check dozens of constellations of glyph pairs and have to make lots of compromises.
 The figure shows the counter space in blue and the inter-glyph spacing in red.
 The counters play an important role in tracking.
-For spacing and counters should be equally balanced.
+The spacing and counters should be equally balanced.
 Remember the figure indicating the bold `o`?
 Thinner counters lead to thinner letter spacing, and thus to an increased density of the face and higher weight.
 Libertinus' glyphs are already fairly well-spaced.
 If you want to set the spacing of a new glyph or improve the existing one, chose one of the reference characters that resembles yours and make a decision based on that.